How To Ask For A Promotion: Our Guide

 It goes without saying that you should also thoroughly proofread the letter before sending it to your direct manager.

-Again, you may need to ask for a recommendation from your employer, and you want this letter to reflect your high standards.
+Again, you may need to ask for a recommendation from your employer.
+You want this letter to reflect your high standards.

-An OfficeTeam survey of hiring managers revealed that 21% of candidates are eliminated after their references are checked, which highlights the importance of making a good last impression when leaving a job.
+An OfficeTeam survey of hiring managers revealed that 21% of candidates are eliminated after their references are checked.
+This highlights the importance of making a good last impression when leaving a job.

 If appropriate and you wish to keep in touch with your current boss or line manager, you could include your personal contact information, like your personal email address.
 However, this decision is entirely up to you.